"Built to Ruck" The Science and Practice of Rucking Performance

 Most training advice falls into one of two categories: generic training guidance, or, military focused training programmes.
 Both have a place, our approach is different...

 Built on peer-reviewed military and sports science research, Built to Ruck is a self-paced online course that translates what the science says about rucking performance into practical, accessible guidance.
+Our focus is on developing distance and weight, at pace.
 Across 20 modules, we provide you with the knowledge and support to succeed in your goals: progressively, safely and with confidence.

 Course Outline